-SAFETY INFORMATION
+SAFETY INFORMATION Continued

-Natural and Propane/LP Gas: Natural and propane/LP gases are fuel gases.
-Fuel gases are odorless.
-An odor-making agent is added to fuel gases.
-The odor helps you detect a fuel gas leak.
-However, the odor added to fuel gas can fade.
-Fuel gas may be present even though no odor exists.
+Natural and Propane/LP Gas: Natural and Propane/LP gases are odorless.
+An odor-making agent is added to these gases.
+The odor helps you detect a gas leak.
+However, the odor added to the gas can fade.
+Gas may be present even though no odor exists.